WayneHunt28/Petals-Around-The-Rose/README.md

 Option 1 — Download and Play (Windows)

 No Python installation required.
-1. Download the latest "PetalsGame.exe" from the Releases section.
+1. Download the latest "PetalsAroundTheRose.exe" from the Releases section.
 2. Run the executable.
 3. Start solving the puzzle.